prefix-dev/pixi/docs/features/pixi_global_manifest.md

 ### Injecting dependencies

 Create environment `python`, install package `python` and expose all binaries of that package.
-Then add package `hypercorn` to environment `python` but doesn't expose its binaries.
+Then inject package `hypercorn` into environment `python` but doesn't expose its binaries.

 ```
 pixi global install python